q-viper/q-viper.github.io/_posts/2020-05-31-writing-a-deep-neural-network-from-scratch-on-python.md

 # 1. Writing a Multi Layer Feedforward Neural Network from Scratch
-All hail to the pandemic Corona virus, without it, we would not have lockdown and i won't have been stuck on village without internet to write these codes.
+All hail to the pandemic Corona virus, without it, we would not have lockdown and I won't have been stuck on village without internet to write these codes.
 I am not using <i>gist</i> for codes, so don't panic if you find unfriendly text formats.
-Also i have written this blog on `Markdown` of `Jupyter Notebook` so the formats are bit different.
+Also I have written this blog on `Markdown` of `Jupyter Notebook` so the formats are bit different.
 But truth is, the class we will be building will be just like `keras`.
 Yes Keras!

-## 1.1 What i am covering on this blog?
+## 1.1 What I am covering on this blog?
-* Honestly, a scary and another blog about writing a Neural Network from scratch but i am leaving all the complex mathematics(also giving links to them on last).
+* Honestly, a scary and another blog about writing a Neural Network from scratch but I am leaving all the complex mathematics(also giving links to them on last).
-* This blog will also act as <b>prerequisites concept for Convolutional Neural Network from scratch</b> which i will write on next blog.
+* This blog will also act as <b>prerequisites concept for Convolutional Neural Network from scratch</b> which I will write on next blog.
 * Doing MNIST classification using `softmax crossentropy` and `GD` optimizer.
 * Saving and loading model.

-For this code, i will be using:
+For this code, I will be using:
 * `numpy`
 * `matplotlib` for plotting
 * `pandas` for just summary